revolist/revogrid-docs/blog/top-5-react-datagrid-libraries-2026.md

 The feature set is large, the API surface is broad, and many spreadsheet-like features belong to the Enterprise tier.
 For teams building smaller embedded workflows, that can feel heavy both technically and commercially.

 This is the main reason some teams look for alternatives: they do not necessarily need a full enterprise grid platform.
-They need a fast, customizable spreadsheet-like grid that fits their product without adding unnecessary complexity.
+They need a fast, customizable data grid that fits their product without adding unnecessary complexity.

 ## 4. Jspreadsheet — best for classic web spreadsheet UI